 top of page

-Alberto Gómez was born in Bogotá, Colombia on December 12, 1956, the second of seven children.
-Mother was Alicia Gómez and Father, Luis Horacio Gómez.
-Alberto became a U.S. citizen on July 29, 2011 through the Individuals with Extraordinary Ability or Achievement Visa.
+Alberto Gómez-Gómez was born in Bogotá, Colombia, on December 12, 1956, the second of seven children.
+His mother was Alicia Gómez-Gómez , and his father was Luis Horacio Gómez-Gómez .
+Alberto became a U.S. citizen on July 29, 2011, through the Individuals with Extraordinary Ability or Achievement Visa.

 Education

-Escuela de Artes Plásticas (School of Fine Arts) Universidad Distrital (District University Francisco José de Caldas) of Bogotá.
+• Alberto attended Escuela de Artes Plásticas (School of Fine Arts) at Universidad Distrital Francisco José de Caldas in Bogotá.

-When he left Bogotá for Venezuela, he continued his studies at Colegio Universitario de Caracas and worked as a monitor and student of Manuél Reyes Navarro in Barquisimeto, Venezuela.
+• After leaving Bogotá for Venezuela, Alberto continued his studies at Colegio Universitario de Caracas while working as a monitor and student of Manuél Reyes Navarro in Barquisimeto, Venezuela.

-From 1975 to 1981, Gómez worked in Colombia and Venezuela as a freelance designer, typographer, illustrator, and graphic artist.
-It was during this period that Gómez became interested in painting large murals; he began painting in 1979.
+Between 1975 and 1981, Gómez-Gómez worked as a freelance designer, typographer, illustrator, and graphic artist in Colombia and Venezuela.
+It was during this period that he developed an interest in painting large murals, starting in 1979.

-His first solo exhibit was in 1981 at the Ateneo Popular in Guanare, Venezuela.
-Also, during this year Gómez returned to Bogotá where he accepted positions as Professor of Art History and fine art drawing for CIDCA (a regional college in Bogotá) for twelve years.
-Concurrently, he conducted classes and workshops at Universidad Pedagógica Nacional de Colombia in advanced color theory, textural representations in painting, anatomy and painting technique.
-He subsequently spent most of 1986 at the Archivo General de la Nación (the National Archive of Colombia) in Bogotá, conducting research on the History of Art in Colombia.
+His first solo exhibition took place in 1981 at the Ateneo Popular in Guanare, Venezuela.
+That same year, Gómez-Gómez returned to Bogotá, where he served as a Professor of Art History and fine art drawing for CIDCA for twelve years.
+Simultaneously, he taught classes at Universidad Pedagógica Nacional de Colombia on advanced color theory, textural representations in painting, anatomy, and painting techniques.
+In 1986, he conducted research on the History of Art in Colombia at the Archivo General de la Nación in Bogotá.

-He is married to Luz Stella Barrios Gómez, has four children, Oliver, Jean-Paul, Leonardo, and Shaía; and one grandchild, Yaiko.
+Alberto Gómez-Gómez is married to Luz Stella Barrios Gómez and has four children, Oliver, Jean-Paul, Leonardo, and Shaía, as well as one grandchild, Yaiko.

 Exhibitions